-5 Ways an Emergency Fund Helps Keep You out of Debt
+5 Ways an Emergency Fund Keeps You out of Debt

 By now, you may already know you need an emergency fund.
 But working towards saving one up hard part.